stalepretzels/bartender/README.md

 # censor

-**censor:** Bindings for the 'censor' Rust crate.
+**censor:** Bindings for the 'rustrict' Rust crate.

 Almost none of this was made by me, Clover Johnson!
-Please go check out the original authors work [here](https://github.com/kaikalii/censor)!
+Please go check out the original authors work [here](https://github.com/finnbear/rustrict/)!

 ## Installing censor